makersacademy/news-summary-challenge/README.md

 Go to to local server at port 8080:
 `127.0.0.1:8080`

+Wait a few seconds until heroku restarts the dyno and delivers the data to the api

 ## Project overview

 App will grab all the headlines from the Guardian newspaper API and display them on a page with picture and link towards a summary page.